 - A J-1 who has obtained State 30 program waiver.

 The H-1B non-immigrant visa allows US businesses to temporarily employ foreign nationals in specialty occupations.
-To find out if your position qualifies, call Attorney Monique Kornfeld at 617-323-5049.
+To find out if your position qualifies, call Boston Immigration Lawyer, Monique Kornfeld at 617-323-5049.